congvmit/mipkit/README.md

 ## Introduction

 MIPkit - <u>M</u>ultimedia And <u>I</u>mages <u>P</u>rocessing Lab <u>Kit</u> is a package of image processing tools.\
-The package contains a various functions and classes for quick analysis, processing and visualization.
+The package contains various functions and classes for quick analysis, processing and visualization.

 ## Installation